- ISRAEL21c - http://www.israel21c.org -

 This was a graduation dinner for our daughter Merav, so we let the kids order freely.
 We’d also gotten a great deal on Groupon – half price coupons and we could use up to three at a single table (we did).
 Our entrees included the sliced duck “chef special” (tasty, if a bit chunky), a Yakitori chicken on a stick in peanut butter (more Thai than Chinese), sweet and sour chicken with veggies (my favorite), and a very presentable pad thai with rice noodles.

-Avner boasted that all of the pasta is made on the premises – I couldn’t tell, but then I’m spoiled by the unbelievable Thukpa (a Tibetan noodle soup) we ate while on trek in Nepal
+Avner boasted that all of the pasta is made on the premises – I couldn’t tell, but then I’m spoiled by the unbelievable Thukpa (a Tibetan noodle soup) we ate while on trek in Nepal earlier this year.

 Can I recommend Beijing?
 Sure, why not.
 The prices (under NIS 40 for most entrees) are excellent, the food quite good, and the service delightful.
 I think we’ll be going back.